 That's especially true because this is Sony's lead TV for the PS5, carrying 'Ready for PlayStation 5' branding, because (somewhat inexplicably) it's the only TV in Sony's line-up that's due to get support for every major PS5 (and Xbox Series X) new TV tech, including ALLM, VRR and 4K at 120fps.
 Right now, only 4K 120fps is currently supported, but Sony says the rest are coming via an update soon.
 Here's our original Sony XH90 review.

-Should I upgrade my HD TV to a 4K TV?
+Should you upgrade to a 4K TV?

 Yes, definitely (although, to be fair, if you buy a new TV that’s what you’re going to get whether you like it or not).